 In Shawwal 993 he received a letter inviting him to move to India from Mashad.
 He decided to move immediately and arrived at the city of Lahore.
 Those daysAkbar was at Agra and the royal fort was under construction in that city.
-Shaheed e Saalis entered the city in a state of Taqayya (dissimulation).
+Shaheed e Saalis entered the city in a of Taqayya (dissimulation).
 Faizi, Abul Fazland other ulema talked to Akbar about his erudition and he was given admittance to the court.
 Akbar entrusted to him a task.
-He said that he was ruling the entire vast country but the administration of the mountainous tract of Kashmir was very difficult.
-It wasn't possible for the administration to determine the population of that province nor the exact area of land.
-Noor Allah Shustari, on going there, not only surveyed the land but he also made the estimates of the population there.
+He said that he was ruling the entire vast country but ofadministration the mountainous the tract of Kashmir was very difficult.
+It wasn't possible for the to determine the population of that administration the exact area of land.
+Noor Allah nor Shustari, on going there, not only surveyed the land but he also made the estimates of the population there.
 He presented his report to Akbar who was much impressed.

 He was given some more responsibilities.
 Thus he completed a period of 2 years in the court of Akbar.